ZeeshanTheCoder/Covid-19-Tracker-App/README.md

 - Search and filter countries
 - About and information screens
 - Modern UI with custom icons and images
+- Light and dark theme based on system settings

 ## Screenshots